 - Peer review serves as a gatekeeper for knowledge claims.

 - Having experts vet the review of research, research methods, results, recommendations, and conclusions is an important step in the process of vetting new knowledge claims

 - Peer review plays a substantive role during composing.

 - Learning is social, and we all learn from others’ responses to our texts.
 Being open to peer review throughout the composing process can help writers save time and write more effectively.
 Writers may seek reviews early during a project to help with invention and rhetorical reasoning.
 Writers use peer review to fine-tuning their sense of audience and move from writer-based prose to reader-based prose.

 Peer review is a popular practice in academic and workplace contexts:

 - In school settings at the high school and college level in the United States, students are asked to conduct multiple reviews of their classmate’s work.
 This practice is especially commonplace in composition, creative writing, professional writing, and technical writing courses.

 - When researchers across academic and professional disciplines submit articles and books for publication or grant proposals for funding, those works are peer reviewed.

 Peer review is popular among writing faculty who believe

-- students can learn when multiple readers share the same sorts of criticisms and suggestions.
+- when multiple readers share the same sorts of criticisms and suggestions.